-In this book, archaeologists and ancient historians demonstrate how in diverse contexts – from the Bronze Age to Colonial times – humanity displayed an urge and an incredible capacity to connect with distant lands and people.
-Adopting and modifying approaches originally developed for the study of contemporary societies, it is possible to enhance our understanding of human past, not only in economic terms, but also the cultural significance of such interconnections.
+In this book, archaeologists and ancient historians demonstrate how in diverse contexts – from the Bronze Age to colonial times – humanity displayed an urge and an incredible capacity to connect with distant lands and people.
+Adopting and modifying approaches originally developed for the study of contemporary societies, it is possible to enhance our understanding of the human past, not only in economic terms, but also the cultural significance of such interconnections.

 Table of Contents

 List of figures and table

 Preface and acknowledgements

 Utilizing globalization and transculturality for the study of the pre-modern world